RoadMap To Supply Chain Sustainability Success

 5. Implement Realistic Solutions

-A realistic solution can achieve the plan's goals, requiring software that measures and accounts for emissions across the supply chain.
+A realistic solution achieves a plan's goals and for sustainability, that means software that can measure and account for emissions.
 Look for automated solutions with the following qualities:

 - Digital to maintain high accuracy and automation.